Den in Lang lang, the new MV doesn't have many views but touches the emotions - Photo: FBNV

 At that time, people liked him because his lyrics were full of stories that spoke of hardships and sorrows in a very arrogant and carefree way.

-That's Tan Ka Ka , when Den raps in "cigarette smoke": "The sunset covers the red shoulders of the worker.
+That's Tan Ka Ka , when Den raps in "cigarette smoke": "The sunset covers the red shoulders of the worker's shirt.
 The long day is like a noose around the neck, already familiar.
 Mumbling a few lyrics that I haven't memorized yet, already old...

 MV Let's Run Away - Den, Linh Cao

 In "Dua nhau di troi" , the hit that helped Den conquer the underground and indie world, he wrote rap lines that became catchphrases for young people: "For once living like homeless kids.
-Waking up early in a faraway place", "I leave the crowded and bustling city.
+Waking up early in a faraway place", "I left the crowded and bustling city.
 Where even breathing makes us exhausted".

 So why do you still expect Den to rap about the feelings of young people in their 20s?